JaimeHyland/family_shopping_list_v1/README.md

 ### Setting up my App in the Heroku environment

 As this was not the first time I have used Heroku using the Student offer organised by Code Institute, I didn't have to go through the above complex rigmarole again.
 I simply logged into my personal Heroku dashboard using the above-described two-factor authentication process and created a new Heroku project using the "New" button on that dashboard, gave it the app name "family-shopping-list-v1", chose "Europe" as its region and then pressed "Create App".
 I then clicked on the "Settings" tab on the app page and clicked on "Reveal Config Vars".
 From there I created five configuration variables (Config Vars):
-- CLOUDINARY_URL: the URL of the cloudinary environment from where Heroku will obtain the static files used by the deployed app
+- CLOUDINARY_URL: the URL of the cloudinary environment from where Heroku will obtain the static files used by the deployed app, if there are any
 - DATABASE_URL: where my postgres database makes its home
 - DEBUG: set at 0 to prevent public access to detailed debugging information, which might allow hackers to reverse engineer my code for nefarious purposes.
+This functionality is buggy and is not used in the final project
 - SECRET_KEY: this key is required in order to protect a number of security-critical Django processes, including, but not limited to the generation of CSRF tokens
 - DISABLE_COLLECTSTATIC: initially set to 1, later changed to 0